LizardByte/Sunshine/docs/source/about/guides/linux.rst

 	So I asked `reddit <https://www.reddit.com/r/linux_gaming/comments/14htuzv/does_sshing_into_host_trigger_udev_rule_on_the/>`_.
 	I discovered that SSH sessions are not the same as a physical login.
 	I suppose it's not possible for SSH to trigger a udev rule.

-**Script**

-Two scripts will need to be written to get this setup

-#. sunshine-setup script to update permissions on ``/dev/uinput``.
-Since we aren't logged into the host, the udev rule doesn't apply.
-#.
-Script that will run the sunshine-setup script, start up X server, and sunshine. *This is your wrapper entrypoint script that the ssh client will run to start streaming with sunshine*.

 **Setup Script**